OfficeDev/TrainingContent/O3651/O3651-6 Mobile/IOS/Lab.md

    ![](img/fig.14.png)

-## Exercise 3: Connect to the Microsoft Graph API to get Calendar events
+## Exercise 3: Connect to the Microsoft Graph to get Calendar events

 In this exercise you will connect your application to get a **MSGraphServiceClient**.
 We can get the calendar events form this client.